aniakowalewska/Bremge/README.md

 * brebldt.F - the cuts are set
 * number of events are set
-* fort.7 - is the output of the generation: eg0, tgx, tgy, ee, tex, tey
+* fort.7 - is the output of the generation: eg0, ee: photon and electron energy tgx, tgy: photon scattering angles tex, tey: electron scattering angles